ncats/gsrs-spring-starter/README.md

 this should only be used in https situations.
 Legacy GSRS lets you include the GSRS credentials to be put in HTTP headers as `auth-username` and `auth-password` headers.

+## GSRS Common REST API Patterns
+### Paged Requests

+### Fetching By ID

+### Flexible Fetching

+### Fetching Partial Records by Field

+### JSON Views
+Adding a URL parameter `view` with one of the values below will change the returned JSON response to limit what parts of the entities are returned.

+* full - return everything this might cause performance bottlenecks fetching all the data.

+* compact - any fields that are collections will only return with a URL for how to fetch those records

+* key - return only the Entity id and class.
+This is mostly used internally for fast fetching to be refecthed from a datastore later.

+### Change Response Code
+Sometimes, consumers of the GSRS API are not able to handle standard REST status codes.
+For example, a bad request will usually return some kind of 400 level status code.
+Some GSRS consumers can't handle such status codes and require the API only return specfic status codes such as 500 for any error.
+If your consumer is like that you can add the additional URL parameter `error_response` to set the status code to a particlar int value if there is a problem.
+Only valid error codes such as something in the 400s or 500s are allowed; any value outside that range will be ignored.

+For example, if you try to record by making a POST or PUT and your credentials have an insufficient Role so that you are unauthorized to make that update, the API will normally return a status code of 401 unauthorized.
+However if you made the same request with the same insufficient credentials but this time added the url parameter `error_response=500` the API will return a status code of 500 instead.

  ## Testing
    There is a test module called `gsrs-spring-starter-tests` please add this to your maven pom as a test depdendency